 Understanding the role and impact a “hiring manager has”

 One of the biggest responsibilities that managers have is hiring.
 Because if they don’t do it well, then the other functions of their job (planning, organizing, leading, and controlling) will not go well.
-Organizations need to give managers the skills they need not only to interview but understand the recruiting process.
+Indeed, it is important for them to tap into different sourcing channels, including online recruitment platforms like MVP Match.
+Organizations also need to give managers the skills they need not only to interview but understand the recruiting process.
 That translates into better hires who can help the company achieve its goals.

 Hiring manager’s impact and the role is also to make sure they find new hires that are truly excited about the culture you have in place.
 It’s a hiring manager’s job to walk a new hire through a few examples that spell out the current culture and pay close attention to how much they do or do not live into the examples.
 Watch to see if they ask further questions, challenge POV’s or completely take a passive approach; their reactions will tell you a lot!